MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/known-issues-limitations/index.md

 The update fails if you use the `cordova platform update ios` command.

+### Web applications
+Web applications have the following limitations:
+- <a name="web_app_limit_ms_ie_n_edge"></a>
+In Microsoft Internet Explorer (IE) and Microsoft Edge browsers, due to built-in browser restrictions,
+    - Administrative messages are always displayed in the browser installation language, or in the default administrative-message language if no match is found for the installation language.
+See [Defining administrator messages in multiple languages](../../../administering-apps/using-console/).
+    - Client web SDK runtime messages are displayed only in English.

 ### WKWebView support for iOS Cordova applications
 App notifications and Direct Update features might not work well in iOS Cordova apps with WKWebView.